 10. My roof will last forever.

 Almost, but not quite.
 The typical lifespan of a roof really depends on the materials and installation.
 A simple, 3-tab shingle roof may be warranted for 20 to 25 years.
 Shake style shingles can be warranted for up to 50 years.
 The SureStart PLUS warranty offered by Long Roofing will pay for the replacement of the entire roof if any manufacturer’s defects occur in the next 50 years and it’s transferable to new homeowners.

 Need a new roof?

-Contact Long by calling (866) 270-7058 or contact the team online to get a price, schedule a free, in-home consultation or find answers to any home roofing questions.
+Contact the Long team online to get a price, schedule a free, in-home consultation or find answers to any home roofing questions.
 We build trust and peace of mind into every Long roof.